alleyinteractive/fm-gutenberg/README.md

 ## Custom Blocks

-Still to come.
-There will eventually be a Webpack configuration and paths for custom blocks.
+See the sample block for how to create and configure custom blocks.
+Each custom block needs its own webpack entry point and needs to be enqueued in `inc/assets.php`.
+Custom blocks can be conditionally enqueued depending on post type, post type supports, etc.

 ## Travis Integration

-Travis will automatically run phpcs, jest, and `npm run build` (which includes eslint).
+Travis will automatically run `phpcs`, `npm run test`, and `npm run build` (which includes eslint).
 If any of these checks fail, the build will fail.

 ## Hot Reloading